SimonPadbury/b4st/README.md

 If you don't find what you want, please open an Issue.

-If you want want to see something in `b4st` and you can do it yourself, feel at liberty to add it as a Pull Request.
+If you want want to see something in `b4st` and you can do it yourself, please feel at liberty to add it as a Pull Request.
 But remember that this is only meant to be a _starter_ theme – I don't want to add a load of stuff that most people will delete because they don't need it.
 There are other ways to expand the b4st project – e.g. via the wiki.

 ---